-PWPORG presents Parents With Preparedness Magazine edition two, a FREE digital magazine filled with commonsense strategies; powerful interviews, authoritative articles, life stories, and resources to inform the dialogue and share best practices about preparedness and resiliency for families and communities.
+PWPORG presents Parents With Preparedness Magazine edition three, a FREE digital magazine filled with commonsense strategies; powerful interviews, authoritative articles, life stories, and resources to inform the dialogue and share best practices about preparedness and resiliency for families and communities.

 There is no greater honor than showing respect for those who serve, especially when the gratitude comes from a child.
 PWPORG thanks the Washington DC Police Foundation and Operation Gratitude for supporting all of our selfless First Responders and their families.